YoyPa/isw/README.md

 --- TIPS --------------------------------------------------------------------
 -- Set your config in '/etc/isw.conf'.                                     --
 -- Arguments order is relevant, -c can be used twice.
-Example:             -- -- isw -c -w [Profile] -c will show you EC dump before and after change.   --
+Example:             -- -- isw -c -w PROFILE_NAME -c will show you EC dump before and after change.--
 -----------------------------------------------------------------------------
 ```
 <b>NB: all option exept -h need priviledges.</b>